Code-Institute-Submissions/Jdzelhorst-Hacks4Life_FebResub/README.md

 #7 and #8: Two times "The value of the for attribute of the label element must be the ID of a non-hidden form control." (on line 114 and 116)
 Possible cause: I changed the IDs for the first and last name text-input in the contact-form and did not change the for attribute of the labels accordingly.
 Fix: Changed the for attributes of both labels to the proper ID.

+### CSS
+3 erros occured in the css-validator:

+#1 "Value Error : line-height none is not a line-height value : none"
+Possible cause: I wanted to change the line-height in a media quary to override the existing line-height rule.
+Fix: Changed the "none" value to "0".

+#2 "Value Error : margin only 0 can be a unit.
+You must put a unit after your number : 25px 25% 25 25%"
+Possible cause: I forgot the px value in the 3rd value
+Fix: Added the px unit on the 3rd margin value.

+#3 "Value Error : font-size smal is not a font-size value : smal"
+Possible cause: I made a typo.
+Fix: Added the second l for small.

+### Accessibility
+I tested the accesibility of the site with lighthouse these were the results:

 #